HARPS: An Online POMDP Framework for Human-Assisted Robotic Planning and Sensing: Simulated HARPS Results

 and observation likelihood model with a 98\% accuracy:

-As HARPS takes place on a larger scale environment, with state space $\mathcal{S}$ comprising a 1000m x 1000m area, the capture distance threshold $\tau$ is set to 75m.
+As HARPS is applied to a relatively larger scale environment, with state space $\mathcal{S}$ comprising a 1000m x 1000m area, the capture distance threshold $\tau$ is set to 75m.
 However, the restriction of detection and capture to the area under observation by viewcone $v_{c}$ limits the ability of the robot to detect targets it is not directly facing as a result of movement actions $A_{m}$.

-The reward function was given a large positive reward of 100 for the capture of the target within $\tau = 75m$, and a small penalty of -1 for asking the human a question.
+The reward function was given a large positive reward $\mathcal{R}_{c}$ for the capture of the target within $\tau = 75m$, and a small penalty of $\mathcal{R}_{q}$ for asking the human a question.

+A variety of variables were tested to examine their influence on the robot's ability to capture the target.
+These included the parameters accuracy, availability, and sketch rate, which dictate the human's ability to provide information, as well as the use of the Predictive Tree Search method which modified the planner's treatment of future observations.
 All statistical testing in the simplified HARPS environment was conducted using binomial significance tests on the ratio of successful captures by a given method when compared to a control.